hail-is/hail/hail/python/hail/docs/experimental/vcf_combiner.rst

 What this module does not provide:
     - Any way to repartition the data.

-There are two additional functions of note for working with sparse data in the main experimental module :func:`.sparse_split_multi`, which splits multi-alleleics in a sparse matrix table, and :func:`.densify` which converts a sparse matrix table to a dense one.
+There are three additional functions of note for working with sparse data in the main experimental module :func:`.sparse_split_multi`, which splits multi-alleleics in a sparse matrix table, :func:`.lgt_to_gt`, which converts from local alleles and genotypes to true(global) genotypes, and :func:`.densify`, which converts a sparse matrix table to a dense one.

 .. currentmodule:: hail.experimental.vcf_combiner